 One gallon almost covered the entire playset as shown in the finished playset below.
 I could have used about half a pint more to touch up some adjustments I made, but overall one gallon was sufficient.
 I think I could have stretched it out a bit, if I was more careful with calculating the surface area.

 I knew that I was going to build a solid wood roof and this would require more stain.
 So once I was out of stain, I just figured I’d touch up the rest of the frame when I buy more for the roof.

 After assembling the tower structure, I ended up power washing the entire frame with lime clean.
-My thinking is because I was the boards needed to be cleaned since they were used pallets.
+I was thinking the boards needed to be cleaned since they were used pallets.
 In hindsight, I don’t think I would have taken the time to wash them.
 This was a really messy job.
 Some of the images that lost when I changed phones showed how I went about cleaning the wood.
 It was a lot of work and in reality the boards really were not that dirty.

 What ended up being a better idea, would have been to spend more time sanding the boards.
 Just about all the lumber recovered from pallets were rough cut.
 This meant the surface was pretty rough and prone to splinters if handing or playing with it.
 I decided to grab a belt sander and at least smooth out the latter steps where you place you hands.